Komondor

 The Komondor (/ˈkɒməndɔːr, ˈkoʊm-/), also known as the Hungarian sheepdog, is a large, white-coloured Hungarian breed of livestock guardian dog with a long, corded coat.

-Sometimes referred to as 'mop dogs', the Komondor is a long-established dog breed commonly employed to guard livestock and other property.
+Sometimes referred to as 'mop dogs' due to their appearance, the Komondors are a long-established dog breed commonly employed to guard livestock and other property.
 The Komondor was brought to Europe by the Cumans and the oldest known mention of it is in a Hungarian codex from 1544.
 The Komondor breed has been declared one of Hungary’s national treasures, to be preserved and protected from modification.